10 Botanical Gardens you Should Visit

 1. Kirstenbosch Botanical Gardens, Cape Town, South Africa

 Covering a huge 1,300 acres on the lower slopes of Table Mountain, the Kirstenbosch Botanical Gardens contain an impressive collection of indigenous flora, including the flowering proteas, South Africa's national flower.
-For visitors to South Africa in their summer, there is the option of evening visits to Kirstenbosch on Sunday's to see concerts in the open-air amphitheatre.
+For visitors to South Africa in their summer, there is the option of evening visits to Kirstenbosch on Sunday's to see concerts in the open-air amphitheater.

 2. Royal Botanical Gardens, Kandy, Sri Lanka